 Ensuring that liquidity is maintained for the Company's shares is important to Shareholders.
-The Directors sought and received the authority from Shareholders at the 2021 AGM the power to issue and buyback shares.
-At each Board Meeting the Directors will consider the current level and direction of the discount that the Company's shares price trades to its NAV.
+The Directors sought and received the authority from Shareholders at the 2022 AGM the power to issue and buyback shares.
+At each Board Meeting the Directors will consider the current level and direction of the discount that the Company's share price trades to its NAV.
 Representatives of the Company's broker, Panmure Gordon, will attend most Board meetings and provide an update on the demand for the Company's shares.
-During the year ended 31 December 2021 the Company did not buyback or issue shares.
-The discount as at 31 December 2021 was 4.4% (2020: 9.4%).
+During the year ended 31 December 2022 the Company did not buyback or issue shares.
+The discount as at 31 December 2022 was 5.1% (2021: 4.4%).